-The Denver Broncos will host the Oakland Raiders in a critical AFC West clash on Sunday.
-Kickoff is set for 4:25 EST at Sports Authority Field and will be televised locally on CBS.
-Oddsmakers have Denver as a 1-point favorite with the total at 40.5 points.
-Click here for more Week 17 game odds.
+This Sunday the Denver Broncos (1-0) will host the Oakland Raiders (0-1).
+Kickoff for this AFC West showdown is set for 4:25 EST at Mile High Stadium and will be televised locally on CBS.

-Click on the link for more free NFL football picks from our expert handicappers.
+Click here for more free NFL picks from our expert handicappers on staff.